Do EAPs Work or Just Make Employers Feel Good?

 However, EAPs do give the employer an option when dealing with troubled staff members whom they are ill-equipped, and not in the business, to serve.

-Consequently, the popularity of EAPs will continue to rise and my hope is that unbiased research going forward demonstrates that EAPs do, in fact, serve the best interests of employers and employees.
-Not just a panacea for the masses, I’d like to see that EAPs actually work—or not.
+Consequently, the popularity of EAPs will continue to rise and the hope is that unbiased research going forward demonstrates that EAPs do, in fact, serve the best interests of employers and employees.
+Not just a panacea for the masses, HR professionals would like to know that EAPs actually work—or not.